“Walk through the night thinking We Are The World…“

-It’s a fun, dishy, nostalgic documentary, especially if you’re an X-ennial or older, though I take issue with the title for starters.
+Whatever your view, the programme is a fun, dishy, nostalgic documentary, especially if you’re an X-ennial or older, though I take issue with the title and its wholesomely American-centric vibe for starters.
+No wonder Bowie took the piss a decade later.

 Surely the original British ensemble of two months earlier has a much bigger claim to be “the greatest night in pop” by virtue of the fact Bob Geldof and Midge Ure came up with the idea that spawned both Band Aid and USA For Africa.